Yukkuricraft/yukkuricraft.net/content/announcements/PSA-Accountability-Responsibility-and-Consequence.md

 ---
-title: PSA: Accountability, Responsibility, and Consequence
+title: 'PSA: Accountability, Responsibility, and Consequence'
 time: '2022-06-02T00:03:10Z'
 poster: Teshno
 excerpt:
   A short announcement to clarify personal accountability for actions in our community.
 ---

 Hey guys!
 We're back with another Big-Ass-Wall-Of-Text PSA for you all, this